 and you will probably find a sweet spot in between where you can run plugins without noticing the latency.

 When you want to record, we recommend choosing a lower buffer sizes like 64 or 128 with quicker information processing speed to avoid latency.
 But when it comes to editing, mixing, and mastering, we recommend a really high buffer size for smoother processing like 1024.

-If nothing could help from step 1 or 2, you can always restart your DAW for a complete reset, but this is normally not needed.
+If nothing could help from step 1 or 2, you can always restart your session or DAW for a complete reset, but this is normally not necessary.